MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/deployment.md

 ## Install the Container Role

-The container role can be installed using Windows Server Manage (Full server only) or PowerShell (Full
+The container role can be installed using Windows Server Manage (Full server only) or PowerShell (Full and Core), and using a nano package on Nano Server.

 To install the role using PowerShell run the following command in a PowerShell session.
 ```powershell